Candy-Striped Leafhopper (Graphocephala coccinea)

 Updated: 2/13/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The red and blue Candy-Striped Leafhopper looks like a fruity candy cane and its sweet excretion makes other insects big fans.

+The bold color combination on the small Candy-Striped Leafhopper is not very common among insects.
+Though some may have patches of green, those bright red and blue diagonal stripes draw everyone's attention.
+Its powerful legs are green.
 When threatened, leafhoppers will cock their hind legs and jump away from potential predators.
-Leafhoppers are quite adept at jumping away from danger.
 They can travel great distances in one leap considering their size.
 Viewing them can be difficult for that reason; just when you get close enough to admire them, they jump out of view.